Booking Links

 Once the link is active, share https://workestra.app/book/<slug> anywhere — email signature, LinkedIn, your website, a button in an outbound sequence.
 There's a copy-to-clipboard button next to each link in the settings page.

-If you'd rather embed the booking flow directly into your marketing site instead of linking out to Workestra, every booking link has an embed configuration page at /settings/booking-links/<id>/embed.
+If you'd rather embed the booking flow directly into your marketing site instead of linking out to Workestra, every booking link has a Share & Embed card on its settings page at /settings/booking-links/<id>.
 See Embed Widget for the full how-to.

 The public page does not require authentication.
 Anyone with the URL can see your availability and book a slot, subject to your max-days-ahead and min-notice rules.
 The embed widget adds a per-link domain whitelist on top — useful if you want only specific sites to be able to iframe.